Noah0217/Noah0217/README.md

 <h2>A little bit about me<h2>

 - 👨‍💻 I'm currently working on side projects.
-- 🌵 I'm currently learning Typescript..
+- 🌵 I'm currently learning Typescript.
 - ‎ 📍 Salt Lake City, UT.
 - 🥅 My goal is to get a job in Front End Development.
 - ⚡ Some of my interests Video Games, Soccer, Computers, Aerospace.